ChrisHarrold/CognitiveDress/README.md

 Test to ensure your lights are reponding as expected by running the python code included in the repository.
 Run the command

 sudo python changecolor.py

+Your lights should turn blue then fade off

+## Node-RED... adding the speech to text functionality